AllenInstitute/bmtk/docs/autodocs/source/neuroscience_gateway.rst

 * Set **Enter sub-directory name: Ch6_l4model** - This is required since the way we zipped up our data everything is under the *Ch6_l4model/* folder.

-* To speed up the simulation we will run it parallelized using MPI with 8 processs.
+* To speed up the simulation we will run it parallelized using MPI with 8 processes.

   * Set **Enter Number of Nodes: 1** - Since we are significantly less than the available cores/memory per node we can benefit from keeping all MPI Tasks on the same node.